 In an article written after Truman's passing, Sam Pauly, a former manager for the 925 Grand Avenue building, recounted his memories of Truman at the Fed.
 "We learned Mr. Truman would be moving into the Fed in December 1952.
 The first morning he came to the Bank there was a lot of activity in the lobby, with persons lining the walls to get a glimpse of him.
 And for some time after he occupied his office here, persons would gather at the entrance around lunchtime in hopes of seeing him.
 Mr. Truman was always very pleasant, and would smile and wave at everyone he saw."

 The Rarest Coin in the Collection

 The rarest coin in the collection is the 1907 double eagle.
 President Theodore Roosevelt commissioned Augusts Saint-Gaudens to redesign the $20 coin, but when Saint-Gaudens’ health declined, his assistant, Henry Herring, completed the project.
+The model, Hettie Anderson, a African American woman, was posed as the image of "Liberty."
 While beautiful, the redesign of the coin was not practical for bankers as the high relief image made the coins difficult to stack and count.
 The following year, the coin was redesigned to be minted with a lower relief image which was better for stacking.